pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 #### Replicating a previous paper

 You can select a previous paper and take the same question and methods used in the paper.
 You don't need to do the exact same thing, but the question can be the same.
-For example, you can replicate a study about sentiment on Twitter but with Reddit data.
+For example, you can replicate a study about sentiment analysis or network analysis on Twitter but with Reddit data.
 In this case, it is important that you explain in your report the question and methods of the paper you replicate, how you have deviated from those, and how your results agree, disagree, or are inconclusive.
 Many papers share tweet ids or other kinds of ids for you to generate your own dataset in a similar way, we welcome that kind of replication but not replications based solely on the data shared by the authors of the original paper.

 #### Building on your Introduction to Computational Social Systems project

 You can seize the readings you do for Introduction to Computational Social Systems and propose a question and a plan based on that.
 This has the upside that you could merge both projects afterwards in one report and use it to showcase what you learned or towards a scientific publication.
 Some examples of how this can be done:

 - **Bias and fairness in recommender systems.** Use a dataset of book reviews and a recommender system method (for example collaborative filtering) to evaluate if books written by women are recommended less often.
 You can compare various recommendation algorithms and assess their gender biases.
+- **Spread of misinformation in social networks.**:
+-**How algorithms shape our social networks over time.**:https://dl.acm.org/doi/abs/10.1145/3501247.3531583
 - **Integrating Survey Data and Digital Trails Data.** Take international survey data, for example from the World Values Survey, and compare values across countries with a language-independent measure of online behavior.
 You can use this to test if long-term orientation in the World Values Survey is correlated with the Future Orientation Index, or if the volume of accesses to Wikipedia pages about climate change in all languages is correlated with concerns about the climate or average altitude of a country.
 - **Fighting online misinformation.** Use a set of links to websites with misinformation (e.g. promoting ivermecting as COVID-19 treatment) and gather tweets or Facebook public posts through Crowdtangle.
 You can start from what previous research has done, for example testing if emotional content on posts helps to get more retweets or shares on Facebook or testing if there is substantial inequality in sharing links such that 90% of shares come from 10% of users.
 - **Algorithm aversion.** Search on Twitter or Reddit for posts containing the word "algorithm" and apply sentiment analysis.
 Do your own annotations to identify if sentiment analysis can find expressions of aversion.
 Run text analysis to identify if there are different reasons for the aversion and the different meanings of the word.